 3. Avoid Hard-Coding Values

 Hard-coded values make scripts rigid and challenging to scale.
 Instead, use parameterization to handle different data inputs dynamically.
-By parameterizing variables such as usernames, passwords, URLs, and search terms, you allow scripts to test multiple scenarios without manually changing values.
+By parameterizing variables such as usernames, passwords, URLs, search terms, product IDs, and form values, you allow scripts to test multiple scenarios without manually changing values.

-This technique enhances test coverage, simulating real user behavior patterns more accurately and ensuring that your scripts adapt to different data inputs as needed.
+This technique enhances test coverage, simulates real user behavior patterns more accurately, and ensures that your scripts adapt to different data inputs as needed.

 4. Optimize Wait Times and Think Times